 The most well-known origin story dates back to the 1750s and the East American pilgrims.

-Dominiques are believed to have arrived in America with the help of the Pilgrims, which is also the reason they are known as Pilgrim fowl.
+Dominiques are believed to have arrived in America and were widely distributed in the Eastern United States with the help of the Pilgrims, which is also the reason they are known as Pilgrim fowl.

 Interestingly, the Dominique has several names which include the Old Grey Hen, the Blue Spotted Hen, Dominicker, and the Dominic.